Introducing Envelope1976, the Label that Is Taking Sustainable Style to the Next Level

 Pia: It has been a challenge to source fabrics that have an obvious environmental advantage, but we are always looking for collaborators, manufacturers, and souls that share our vision for a more transparent and sustainable fashion industry.
 At the moment, we are producing in Istanbul, Turkey, and prefer to use natural fabrics like wool, cupro, linen and cotton.

 Celine: If we use any oil-based materials, like polyester, we choose recycled alternatives.
 We use natural coloring, bio wool, organic cotton, and fabrics from the cupro-family that is biodegradable.
 It’s important to understand that there is not just one way to be environmentally friendly when producing clothes.
 If we were to claim that we are 100% sustainable, the right thing to do would be to not produce anything at all, and consumption would have to stop all together.
-But, consumption will go on, and we think it’s crucial to change the way we think and behave when designing, selling, and representing in the fashion industry.
+Consumption will go on, but we think it’s crucial to change the way we think and behave when designing, selling, and representing in the fashion industry.

 In what other ways are you considering sustainability in your design and production, and would you care to share this process with us?